+It is just over five years since the Trust became operational and as we begin the process of winding down the work of the Trust it is with pride and humility that we reflect on the determination and interconnectedness that made it possible for us do to the very important work that was set out for us.
 It has been a privilege to undertake this very important task of paying compensation to qualifying claimants and enormous effort has been made to deliver compensation within the parameters of a prescriptive Trust Deed, in a compassionate and caring manner.